iterative/dvc.org/content/docs/start/experiments-trail/experiments-1.md

 The purpose of `dvc exp` commands is to run the pipeline for ephemeral experiments.
 By _ephemeral_ we mean the experiments can be run without committing parameter and dependency changes to Git.
-Instead the artifacts produced for each experiment is tracked by DVC and persisted on demand.
+Instead the artifacts produced for each experiment are tracked by DVC and persisted on demand.

 Running the experiment with default hyperparameter values requires only the
 command: